nickbeau/PowerShellScripting/README.md

 ## Scripts
 * [Copy all files and folders](scripts/copyAllfilesandfolders.ps1) - Copies all files and folders recursively, from a request by Arun Kumar.
 * [Function Template](scripts/functiontemplate.ps1) - Creates a new function.
 This template contains and describes many of the different options you can use to create a function.
+* [Get Office 365 SKUs and write to Event Log](scripts/writeMsolSkuToEventlog.ps1) - This script connects to Office 365 and writes the current AccountSKUs to the Application Event Log as Informational Messages.
 * [PowerShell Profile Backup](https://github.com/01000001-01001110/PowershellProfileBackup) - This amazing tool backups up a profile, with a UI, all from PowerShell.

 ## Humorous Scripts